-Doc's Sports is offering $60 worth of member’s baseball picks absolutely free - no obligation, no sales people - you don't even have to enter credit card information.
-You can use this $60 credit any way you please on any of our top MLB handicappers.
-Click here for more details and take advantage of this free $60 picks credit today.
+Doc's is offering $60 worth of member baseball picks absolutely free - no obligation, no sales people - you don't even have to enter credit card information.
+You can use this $60 credit for any of our top MLB handicappers.
+Click here for free MLB picks now.

 Read more articles by Trevor Whenham

 - Doug Upstone Offers Winning MLB Trends + Free Friday (7-1-22) Baseball Pick